George H.W. Bush Yelled At Me For Making Him Look Bad On TV

 I had in fact cast my first vote for him in the Texas primary back in 1980, and was pleased to tell him this.

 I've mentioned in another COW article that I'd produced a TV show for a group of government clients that included the Florida Keys National Marine Sanctuary.
 He signed the Sanctuary into law in 1990.
 Its 2900 square nautical miles contain the nation's only barrier reef.

 I was delighted to thank him for this, too.

 One of the reefs of the Florida Keys National Marine Sanctuary.
 Photo courtesy NOAA.

-He's taller and better looking than the TV cameras showed, and they never really got a chance to convey his warmth and playfulness while he was in office.
-I'd like to think that my goofy little clip did some of that.
+He was taller and better looking than the TV cameras showed, and they never really got a chance to convey his warmth and playfulness while he was in office.
+I'd like to think that my goofy little clip, unfortunately lost to the sands of time, conveyed some of that.
 I certainly don't think this story is disrespectful in the least, and hope you don't either.
 I don't think he would.

 I also wanted to include this picture of my wife Nora Williams, also the company president, with the 41st President of the United States at his tournament reception.
 She was clearly as pleased to meet him as I was, and she and I got a real kick talking about it just now.
 Thanks to Andy Newman for the picture.

 Nora Williams, president of Keys Entertainment & Advertising, with George Herbert Walker Bush, 41st President of the United States.